MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Related Work

+Unlike DiscoPOP~\cite{DBLP:journals/corr/abs-2406-08414} and DA-Code~\cite{DBLP:conf/emnlp/HuangLYZLWHHLZL24}, which focus on function-level programming or data-science workflows, \benchname targets repository-level code comprehension and generation, more faithfully reflecting the skills needed to navigate complex research codebases.
+This setup supports advanced development behaviors, such as generating and editing multiple interdependent files~\cite{ma2025srlcg} and reusing existing utilities~\cite{DBLP:journals/tse/LiaoPSRHXJL24}.
+Consequently, many ML-agent frameworks~\cite{DBLP:journals/corr/abs-2502-13138,Toledo2025AIRA,Liu2025MLMasterTA} built for single-file solutions struggle with the richer challenges posed by our benchmark.
+While general-purpose coding agents like MLAB~\cite{DBLP:conf/icml/HuangVLL24}, OpenHands~\cite{Wang2024OpenHandsAO}, and RepoMaster~\cite{Wang2025RepoMasterAE} can handle repository-level tasks and produce valid implementations, they still find it difficult to iteratively optimize algorithmic effectiveness.
+Moreover, the repository-level design enables multi-agent collaboration, where specialized agents for literature review, idea generation, coding, and evaluation can jointly refine solutions~\cite{DBLP:journals/corr/abs-2312-13010,Fang2025MLZeroAM,Zhang2025NovelSeekWA,Schmidgall2025AgentLU,Yang2025RDAgentAL}.

-Frameworks like The AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292} and MLR-Copilot~\cite{DBLP:journals/corr/abs-2408-14033} automate end-to-end research workflows but rely largely on subjective reviews of papers or research proposals for evaluating success.
+Automated end-to-end research workflows like The AI Scientist~\cite{DBLP:journals/corr/abs-2408-06292,yamada2025ai} and MLR-Copilot~\cite{DBLP:journals/corr/abs-2408-14033} rely largely on subjective reviews of papers or research proposals for evaluating success.
 In parallel, ResearchAgent~\cite{DBLP:journals/corr/abs-2404-07738} iteratively refines ideas through multi-agent feedback, and Chain-of-Idea-Agent~\cite{DBLP:journals/corr/abs-2410-13185} organizes literature into progressive chains to stimulate ideation.
 However, it remains unclear how subjectively evaluated ``novel'' ideas translate into actual performance gains.
-In contrast, we explicitly investigate how such subjective assessments of novelty or idea quality align—or fail to align—with measurable performance improvements.
-By anchoring evaluations in real-world ML conference competitions, \benchname emphasizes the importance of balancing subjective judgments with concrete, performance-driven benchmarks—thus closing a critical gap in the evaluation landscape for AI research agents.
+In contrast, we explicitly investigate how such subjective assessments of novelty or idea quality align or fail to align with measurable performance improvements.
+The differences between our benchmark and existing work on automating ML research workflow with LLM agents are presented in Table~\ref{tab:related_work}.